Skip to content

 Why is Juventus the only Italian club whose stadium is ready for Euro 2032?

-The Allianz Stadium, completed in 2011, is club-owned and modern.
-All other Italian candidate venues require major redevelopment before they can meet UEFA standards.Source: background
+The Allianz Stadium, completed in 2011 and club-owned, is modern and fully compliant.
+All other Italian candidate venues require major redevelopment before they can meet UEFA standards.Source: UEFA / background

 How many Serie A titles have Juventus won?